 Scaling JavaScript is Hard

-The biggest reason why web apps are hard to scale is the single threaded nature of JavaScript.
+The overarching reason why web apps are hard to scale is the single threaded nature of JavaScript.
 All work in the browser must finish under 16ms for a page experience to run at 60fps, meaning your web app’s code execution competes with garbage collection and the browser rendering pipeline (Render/Layout, Paint, and Composite), which must all complete within 16ms.
 Exceeding this deadline will cause the user to perceive visual latency, as the browser will drop frames if it isn’t met.

 Maintaining the performance of web apps as they scale is only getting harder and users are noticing.

-Web devs have only one tool at their disposal to fix these performance issues: the Chrome DevTools, but it has a few shortcomings when it comes to fixing end user performance issues.
+Web devs have only one tool at their disposal to fix these performance issues: Chrome DevTools, but it has a few shortcomings when it comes to fixing end user performance issues.

-Where the Chrome DevTools Falls Short
+Where Chrome DevTools Falls Short

 Early Origins: Facebook’s End User Profiler Polyfill